Arthenia L. Joyner University Area Community Library: History

 First conceived in 1993, the Arthenia L. Joyner University Area Community Library was finally adopted into a master plan in 1995 by Hillsborough County Commissioner Victor Crist.
-In 2002, the library was placed on a "unfunded list" for several years.
+In 2002, the library was placed on the "unfunded list" for several years.
 The $9.3 - million project was finally funded by the Hillsborough County Board of County Commissioners and a grant from the Florida Department of State, Division of Library Services and the State of Florida.
 The new library was constructed after a neighborhood needs assessment was performed, indicating that 1 in 5 members of the community did not have their own transportation.
 Meaning that many had to take a bus to either the North Tampa Branch Library or Temple Terrace Public Library.

 The 15,000 square foot Arthenia L. Joyner University Area Community Library was dedicated and opened to the public on March 26, 2018 during a ribbon-cutting ceremony.
 It was named to honor Arthenia Joyner, a former Florida state senator and long-time civil rights advocate.
 Senator Joyner has tirelessly advocated for her community, especially for women and minorities.

 Partnership

 The Arthenia L. Joyner University Area Community Library serves as a partnership library with Mueller Elementary Magnet School.
 The library serves as a public library during its hours of operation and as a media center for Mueller Elementary during school hours.
-A wall with double doors separates the media center and main library until school closes for the day.
+A wall with double doors separates the media center and main library until the school closes for the day.
 It remains open during spring break hours.